Who is eligible to play in the AGSL?

 What is AGSL’s COVID-19 policy?

-AGSL had a successful summer and fall season in 2020 with mask-wearing, extended dugouts, and social distancing, and AGSL will continue to meet or exceed all state and town requirements with regards to COVID-19 protocols.
+AGSL had a successful summer and fall season in 2020 and 2021 with mask-wearing, extended dugouts, and social distancing, and AGSL will continue to meet or exceed all state and town requirements with regards to COVID-19 protocols.
 Click here for details on AGSL’s current COVID-19 protocols.

 What is the Federal Employer Identification Number (EIN/Tax ID Number) for the Andover Girls Softball League?